tonningp/CIS201-projects/1-Introduction/examples/error/README.md

-# Famous Hello World program
+# Errors in program

-To compile and run the program:
+To compile and see the errors

    g++ -o main main.cpp